Skip to main content

 The Sabotage Exercise – How to Self Identify Dysfunctional Team Behaviours

-Dysfunctional teams, we’ve all seen them, and most of us will have been part of one at some point in our careers.
-They can have a negative impact both personally and professionally.
+We’ve all seen dysfunctional teams, and most of us will have been part of one at some point in our careers.
+To identify the negative impact both personally and professionally, I recommend the The Sabotage Exercise to improve your team performance.

-When I was working at Peer1 it was obvious there was dysfunction within some of the team, so I asked a leadership coach, Nikki Watkins, to run a session with the leadership team and the sales team combined.
-I wanted to address performance issues and also flesh out the cause of the dysfunction.
+When I was working at Peer1, there was obvious dysfunction within some of the team.
+So, I asked a leadership coach, Nikki Watkins, to run a session with the leadership team and the sales team combined.
+I wanted to address performance issues and flesh out the cause of the dysfunction.
 I was so impressed by the outcome of Nikki’s session that I use the exercise with my own clients today.
-It works.
-(Thanks Nikki!)

 • Make promises we don’t keep